isomerpages/moe-temasekjc/_temasek-experience/CCE/Sexuality Education (IP).md

 <p></p>
 <ul>
 <li>
-<p><strong>OVERVIEW OF TEMASEK JUNIOR COLLEGE’S SEXUALITY EDUCATION PROGRAMME FOR 2025</strong>
+<p><strong>OVERVIEW OF TEMASEK JUNIOR COLLEGE’S SEXUALITY EDUCATION PROGRAMME FOR 2026</strong>
 </p>
 <ol>
 <li>
 <p>Sexuality Education is delivered in a holistic manner through the school
 curriculum.
 The content for Sexuality Education is grouped into five main
-themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
+themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
 </li>
 <li>